-Specific practice areas include: contractual disputes (including distributorship/agency agreements, guarantees/indemnities and outsourcing contracts; company law disputes (Including unfair prejudice petitions and derivative actions); financial markets disputes; commercial fraud; IT disputes; partnership claims; professional negligence (particularly in relation to accountants and financial advisers); jurisdiction and applicable law disputes; arbitration.
+Specific practice areas include: contractual disputes (including distributorship/agency agreements and guarantees/indemnities); company law disputes (Including unfair prejudice petitions and derivative actions); financial markets disputes; commercial fraud; IT disputes; partnership claims; professional negligence (particularly in relation to accountants and financial advisers); jurisdiction and applicable law disputes; arbitration.

 “He gives the court the route-map it wants and needs to get to the heart of a matter, and the court loves him for it.
 He’s strong but empathetic with clients.”
 (Chambers & Partners, 2020)

 “He has a huge amount of financial services knowledge and really gets into the numbers.”
 (Chambers & Partners, 2020)